 God is concerned with Gentiles as well as He is with Jews.
 He is concerned with the people of all countries that they come to faith in His Son.
-And, we need to know this and preach this, that our God has great plans to show all nations and all people the glory of His great salvation in Christ.
-All things, it says in verse 9, were created though Jesus Christ.
-And all people and nations of people which God through Christ saves and brings into His kingdom, show forth the riches of God's wisdom and mercy in every aspect of their salvation and being conformed to the image of Christ.
-God does all these spiritually transformative things through Christ in terms of making all things new since the Fall of man took place, and will continue it until the end of the world.
+And, we need to know this and preach this, that our God has great plans to show all nations, and all people, the glory of His great salvation in Christ.
+All things, it says in Colossians 1: 16 were created through Him and for Him.
+In verse 9 of our text Paul says, "and to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in God who created all things through Jesus Christ.
+And so, for all people and nations of people which God through Christ saves, and brings into His kingdom, they are shown the riches of God's wisdom and mercy in every aspect of their salvation, and thus they are being conformed to the image of Christ.

+God does all these spiritually transformative things through Christ in terms of making all things new, since the Fall of man took place.
+And it will continue until the end of the world.
 Paul states that it was his task as a preacher to make all see what is the fellowship of the mystery, which from the beginning of the ages has been hidden in Christ.
-It is a fellowship, it is a participation in which men and nations and angels all share in.
+It is a fellowship, it is a participation, in which men and nations and angels all share in.